 Nursing Assistant Program

-The Oregon Coast Community College Nurse Assistant Level 1 Training Program (NUR101) is an eight (8) credit, 165-hour course fulfilling the Oregon State Board of Nursing requirements for certification as a nursing assistant level one.
+The Oregon Coast Community College Nurse Assistant Level 1 Training Program (NUR101) is an eight (7) credit, 120-hour course fulfilling the Oregon State Board of Nursing requirements for certification as a nursing assistant level one.
 The lecture portion of this course is taught on-line through independent study.
-It takes 53 or more hours to complete.
-Students spend 36 hours in the skills lab and 76 hours in a licensed health care facility gaining hands-on clinical experience.
-The programs are offered from the OCCC North County Center in Lincoln City.
+It takes 40 or more hours to complete.
+Students spend 40 hours in the skills lab and 40 hours in a licensed health care facility gaining hands-on clinical experience.
+The programs are offered from either the OCCC North County Center in Lincoln City or the OCCC Central County Center in Newport.

 Students will learn basic bedside nursing skills, basic restorative skills, mental health and social service needs, personal care skills, and knowledge of client rights.
 Students will learn the knowledge and skills necessary to care for patients in long-term care and acute care facilities.
 This course requires both time and a “personal caring” commitment from the students.
 Students must also be able to meet physical requirements, engage in therapeutic communication, and deal with stressful interpersonal situations.